 - Credit Unions and Caisses Populaires: Many Canadians do their daily banking with credit unions, known in Quebec as caisses populaires.
 Credit unions are member-owned financial institutions that operate as co-operatives, and there are hundreds of them across Canada to choose from.

-Note: GICs issued by banks and trust companies are covered by CDIC insurance, up to $100,000 and on GIC terms of 5 years or less.
+Note: GICs issued by banks and trust companies are covered by CDIC insurance, up to $100,000.
 GICs issued by credit unions or caisses populaires are, instead, insured by the deposit insurance provider for the province in which they are purchased.
 You can see a detailed list of what’s covered by credit unions in each province on the GIC insurance page in our education centre.

 How to Buy GICs in Canada